The majority of detectable abnormalities will be visible on the lateral film.

 Sudden deceleration of the body, with flexion and extension movements of the cervical spine usually results in sprain or intervertebral disc injury without fracture or dislocation.
 The commonest radiographic appearance is straightening of the cervical spine due to severe muscle spasm, with the normal curvature reduced or reversed:

 Refers to soft tissue injury.
 Anterior subluxation occurs with disruption of the posterior longitudinal ligament, the interspinous ligament and the intervertebral disc.
 The lateral projection demonstrates localised kyphotic angulation with an increase in height of the intervertebral disc posteriorly and associated fanning of the spinous processes.

 The converse of hyperflexion strain; the anterior longitudinal ligament is disrupted as evidenced by widening of the intervertebral disc space anteriorly.
 The facet joints are disrupted and the interspinous distance is narrowed.

-Refers to osteoarthritis of the spine.
-This is demonstrated by disc space narrowing and osteophyte formation.
+Refers to degenerative changes of the intervertebral disc spaces, which is demonstrated by disc space narrowing, endplate sclerosis and osteophyte formation.
+Facet joint OA is seen posteriorly.
 The associated osteophytes may impinge on the nerve root foramina.
 The appearance of striking degenerative changes within the cervical spine may obscure underlying injury.
 It is therefore important to search for co-existant trauma.
 A common mechanism of injury in those patients with spondylosis (often the elderly) is a fall directly onto the forehead with a subsequent fracture at C2:

 Primary tumours can metastasise to the vertebral bodies demonstrating a lucent, moth-eaten, permeative appearance.
 There is often subsequent collapse: